Virtual data room examples: what they look like and how to pick one

 How long does it take to set up a virtual data room?

-With modern startup-focused platforms like Ellty, you can set up a functional data room in a few hours - upload documents, organize folders, configure permissions, enable NDA gating, and share a trackable link the same day.
+With modern platforms like Ellty, you can set up a functional data room in a few hours - upload documents, organize folders, configure permissions, enable NDA gating, and share a trackable link the same day.
 With enterprise platforms like Datasite or Intralinks, getting access alone can take days of back-and-forth with a sales team.
 Setup then takes longer because the configuration is more complex.
-For a formal fundraising process, give yourself a week to build a clean, well-organized room from scratch.
+For a formal deal or due diligence process, give yourself a week to build a clean, well-organized room from scratch.

 What is the difference between a virtual data room and Google Drive?